Z Gallerie

 Z Gallerie is an American chain of home furnishing, art and decor retail stores founded by siblings Joe Zeiden, Mike Zeiden, and Carole Malfatti in Sherman Oaks, California in 1979.
 The operation began as a small poster shop and started opening combined retail locations in 1982.
 The retailer was acquired by Brentwood Associates Private Equity V LP in 2014.
-Z Gallerie is headquartered in Los Angeles, California with an additional buying office in Berkeley, California.

-As of July 2019, the company is owned by DirectBuy.
+Karat Home Inc. acquired Z Gallerie on Jan 19, 2024.